Emperor Gong of Jin: Early life

-Sima Dewen was the second son of Emperor Xiaowu of Jin and his concubine Consort Chen Guinü in 386, born four years after Consort Chen had given birth to their oldest son, Sima Dezong.
-Contrary to his older brother who was described as so developmentally disabled that he was unable to speak, clothe himself, or express whether he was hungry or full, Sima Dewen was described as an intelligent child.
+Sima Dewen was the second son of Emperor Xiaowu of Jin and his concubine Consort Chen Guinü in 386, four years after their oldest son, Sima Dezong.
+Contrary to his older brother who was described as being so developmentally disabled that he was unable to speak, clothe himself, or express whether he was hungry or full, Sima Dewen was described as an intelligent child.
 From childhood, he became accustomed to care for his brother, especially after their mother's death in 390.
 Their father did not have any other sons.
-Despite Sima Dezong's severe up developmental disability, he was made crown prince in 387 at the age of five by Emperor Xiaowu.
-On 27 Dec 392, Emperor Xiaowu bestowed upon Sima Dewen the title of "Prince of Langye" – the second most prestigious title for a prince after "Crown Prince".
-In 396, Emperor Xiaowu was strangled by his favorite concubine Honoured Lady Zhang after making an offensive remark about her age, and in 397 Sima Dezong succeeded the throne as Emperor An of Jin.
-Sima Dewen continued to care for his brother after his ascension to the throne.
+Despite Sima Dezong's severe developmental disability, he was made crown prince in 387 at the age of five by Emperor Xiaowu.
+On 27 Dec 392, (Note: According to Sima Yao's biography in Book of Jin, Sima Dewen was made Prince of Langye on the gengyin day of the 11th month of the 17th year of the Taiyuan era of Yao's reign.
+This corresponds to 27 Dec 392 in the Julian calendar.)
+Emperor Xiaowu bestowed upon Sima Dewen the title of "Prince of Langye" – the second most prestigious title for a prince after "Crown Prince".
+In November 396, Emperor Xiaowu was strangled by his favorite concubine Honoured Lady Zhang after making an offensive remark about her age, and Sima Dezong succeeded the throne as Emperor An of Jin.
+Sima Dewen continued to care for his brother after the latter's ascension to the throne.